steffenbusch/caddy-basicauth-totp/README.md

 # BasicAuthTOTP Caddy Plugin

 The **BasicAuthTOTP** plugin for [Caddy](https://caddyserver.com) enhances Caddy's basic authentication with Time-based One-Time Password (TOTP) two-factor authentication (2FA).
-This plugin is designed for use with Caddy's basic authentication, adding an extra layer of security for web applications and services hosted with Caddy.
+This module supplements `basic_auth` and does not replace it; therefore, `basic_auth` must be configured and active for this plugin to function correctly.
+It's adding an extra layer of security for web applications and services hosted with Caddy.

 > [!TIP]
 > For more extensive authentication, authorization, and accounting requirements, consider using [AuthCrunch / caddy-security](https://github.com/greenpau/caddy-security).
 AuthCrunch provides a comprehensive AAA solution, supporting Form-Based, Basic, Local, LDAP, OpenID Connect, OAuth 2.0 (e.g., GitHub, Google, Facebook), SAML Authentication, and 2FA/MFA (including app-based authenticators and Yubico).
 It also offers authorization with JWT/PASETO tokens, making it ideal for more complex or larger-scale environments.